LindySez | Recipes

 I don't like Gazpacho.

-Until BB and I went into a little bar/cafe in New Orleans for a bite before we went to our lunch.
-That's what we food people do.
-Eat something at place A before we head over to place B to eat.
-It's the only way to dine.
+Until BB and I ducked into a little New Orleans café for a pre-lunch bite.
+(That's what food people do – eat at place A before heading to place B. It's the only way to dine.)
+BB's eyes lit up when he spotted gazpacho on the menu.

-"I LOVE Gazpacho, and I order it ALL THE TIME," said he.
+"I LOVE gazpacho and order it ALL THE TIME," he replied.

 Holy cow, do I even know this man?